luposdate3000/luposdate3000/documentation/README-usage-compile.md

 You can compile and run the database by navigating to the main functions, which are located within the src/luposdate3000_launch_\*/src/jvmMain/kotlin/Main.kt files.
 Substitute the "\*" with the wanted target.
 Within the IDE this works only for main functions, which dont require arguments.
-This only works, if the main function is in the jvmMain folder - not for main functions in the commonMain folders.
+Additionally, the main function must be located in the jvmMain folder - main functions within in the commonMain folders can not be executed form intellij directly.

 # SPAClient
 To use the SPAClient, the target must be either "--target=JS" or "--target=JVM_JS".